Younes43/Chat-Room-Platform/readme.md

 This README provides instructions on how to set up and run the chat application locally.
 It includes setting up MongoDB, installing the correct version of Node.js, and running the server and client applications.

+The application utilizes React for the front end, Express for the back end, and MongoDB as the database.

 ## Installation Steps